tom-seddon/b2/doc/Building-on-Windows.md

 - Because of the way cmake works, there are 50+ projects in the solution.
 Even though most are rarely used, they're still there cluttering the place up.
 You just have to put up with this

+- support for Visual Studio 2019 will probably go away eventually...

 # Running the automated tests